 Where Do I Pick Up My vehicle?

 Your vehicle will be sent to Sand Island (Pier 51-B).
 You should call the 24 hour line: (808) 848-8383 to get information on whether your auto has arrived.
 Have your DD Form 788 (Shipping Documents) when you call and when you go to pick it up.
 You can also check the status of your vehicle's whereabouts at www.whereismyPOV.com.

 Hawaii is a rabies free state.
 Hawaii's quarantine law is designed to protect residents and pets from potentially serious health problems associated with the presence and spread of rabies.
 Success of the quarantine program is dependent on maintaining isolation of your pet from other animals for the required quarantine period.
 Importation of dogs, cats and other carnivores into Hawaii is governed by Chapter 4-29 of the State of Hawaii, Department of Agriculture Administrative Rules.
 This law says that these animals are required to complete a 120-day confinement in the State Animal Quarantine Station.
-If specific pre-arrival and post-arrival requirements are met, animals may qualify for a 30-day quarantine or a new 5-day-or-less quarantine that became effective on June 30, 2003.
-Do not delay in preparing your family pets for movement to Hawaii as it could mean the difference between them having to be quarantined for 30 days, for 120 days or for the new 5 day or less program.
+If specific pre-arrival and post-arrival requirements are met, animals may qualify for a 30-day quarantine or a 5-day-or-less quarantine that became effective on June 30, 2003.
+Do not delay in preparing your family pets for movement to Hawaii as it could mean the difference between them having to be up to 120 days.

 At the time of travel, your dog or cat must also be accompanied by a health certificate issued by an accredited veterinarian within 14 days prior to arrival in Honolulu.